-Chapter 9....page 40 Recovery from Lawn Obsession 12 steps to learn how to grow a natural Vineyard lawn
+Chapter 9....page 40 Recovery from Lawn Obsession How to grow a natural Vineyard Lawn

-Chapter 10...page 44 Out on the Water Best boating practices
+Chapter 10...page 45 Out on the Water Best Boating Practices

-Chapter 11...page 47 Not Just for Kids Activities for the whole family
+Chapter 11...page 47 Not just for Kids Activities for the whole family

-Chapter 12...page 48 Taking Action On our own or together, let's make a difference!
+Chapter 12...page 50 Taking Action On our own or together, let's make a difference!

-Chapter 13....page 50 Where to Go for Help Resources for taking the next steps hen we think of Martha's Vineyard, we think of water.
+Chapter 13....page52 Where to Go for Help Resources for taking the next steps hen we think of Martha's Vineyard, we think of water.
 We are an island.
 Water dominates our landscape and our history.
 The Vineyard's landscape was shaped by multiple glacial ice ages.
-Humankind's history on the Island traces back through the Wampanoag Tribe to over 10,000 years ago.
+Humankind's history on the Island traces back through the Wampanoag tribe to over 10,000 years ago.
 Archeological evidence of shoreline campsites, extensive shell mounds, and water-centered legends attest to the central importance of water in the lives of the Vineyard's first inhabitants.